rpmuller/ePubs/WesternPhilosophy.md

-This passage occurs incidentally in a letter to a friend who has decided to devote his daughter to perpetual virginity, and most of it is concerned \\ith the rules to be observed in the education of girls so dedicated.
+This passage occurs incidentally in a letter to a friend who has decided to devote his daughter to perpetual virginity, and most of it is concerned with the rules to be observed in the education of girls so dedicated.
 It is strange that, with all Jerome's deep feeling about the fall of the ancient world, he thinks the preservation of virginity more important than victory over the Huns and
 Vandals and Goths.
 Never once do his thoughts turn to any